On damping of Rabi oscillations in two-photon Raman excitation in cold $^{87}$Rb atoms: Conclusion

 \section{Conclusion}

-The Rabi oscillations in the population of ground hyperfine state $|5 \ ^2S_{1/2}, F = 2\rangle$ of $^{87}Rb$ atom have been studied under a two-photon Raman excitation process.
+The Rabi oscillations in the population of the ground hyperfine state $|5 \ ^2S_{1/2}, F = 2\rangle$ of the $^{87}Rb$ atom have been studied under a two-photon Raman excitation process.
 Damping in the oscillations has been experimentally observed with an increase in the interaction duration of the Raman beams with atoms.
 By solving the Lindblad master equation, it has been shown that damping of Rabi oscillations in two-photon Raman transition from $|5 \ ^2S_{1/2}, F = 2\rangle$ to $|5 \ ^2S_{1/2}, F = 1\rangle$ is dominantly due to dephasing mechanism.
 The decoherence due to spontaneous emission has negligible contribution to the observed damping of Rabi oscillations.
+The sources of dephasing in the experiments could be the fluctuations in the intensity and linewidth of the Raman beams, finite Zeeman splitting of levels, and finite Doppler broadening.